How to Clean Gold Jewelry the Right Way

 How to Clean Gold Jewelry

-Without any commercial products, you can still maintain your shine at home following these steps:
+Without any commercial products, you can clean your gold jewelry at home following these simple steps:

 1. Mix a bit of Dawn dish detergent in warm, not hot, water.

 3. Carefully brush with a new, baby-size soft toothbrush.